NFL Touchdown Value: Week 10

 The Texans game saw seven for 114 yards and he's averaging 73.5 receiving yards per game - that puts him in the top-15 in the league in this area.

-He comes into the contest against the Jets on the back of two touchdowns in his last three outings and it's worth siding for him to punish the Jets on Sunday - a side that concedes the third highest number of pass yards per game in the entire NFL.
+He comes into the contest on the back of two touchdowns in his last three outings and it's worth siding for him to punish the Jets on Sunday - a side that concedes the third highest number of pass yards per game in the entire NFL.

 It was a shock defeat for the Dallas Cowboys against the Denver Broncos last time out but the visiting Atlanta Falcons gives them a good opportunity to bounce back - it's a team who have conceded at least 25 points in three of their last five with at least 19 in all.